The modelling of the action potentials in myelinated nerve fibres: Lieberstein model for AP propagation on unmyelinated axon

 \subsection{Basic model}

-The cable equation used by Hodgkin and Huxley \cite{Hodgkin1952} for deriving the model for the electrical signal propagation is parabolic, i.e., inductance is neglected.
+The cable equation \cite{FitzSalt} used by Hodgkin and Huxley \cite{Hodgkin1952} for deriving the {equations} for the electrical signal propagation is parabolic, i.e., inductance is neglected.
 Indeed, its influence is small but following Whitham \cite{Whitham1974} we use here the full model of Lieberstein \cite{Lieberstein1967} derived directly from Maxwell equations \cite{Lucht2014}.
-This model is hyperbolic but the final velocity of the signal is influenced by ion currents like in the HH model \cite{Hodgkin1952}.
+This model is hyperbolic but the final velocity of the signal is influenced by ion currents like in the HH {equations} \cite{Hodgkin1952} as noted before.

-Here we go briefly over the key points from \cite{Lieberstein1967} and add some comments to make it easier to follow later in the paper what and why is changed when including the effects of myelination in the next Section.
+Here we go briefly over the key points from \cite{Lieberstein1967} demonstrating the importance of a threshold and annihilation and presenting the profiles of ion currents and phenomenological variables $n$, $m$, $h$ (not presented in \cite{Lieberstein1967}).
+We add some comments related to the modifications we plan to do in the future when including the effect of myelination on the AP propagation along the axon.

 Lieberstein \cite{Lieberstein1967} starts with an elementary form of Maxwell equations for current and voltage on a long line